Your money-making expert. Financial journalist, TV and radio personality.

 Each of you could choose one dish and bulk-buy the ingredients to make enough for all of the families that are involved (if there are three of you cooking, then three families).

-You’ll need to set up a profile that shows what kind of house you have to offer – its size, number of rooms, etc. Then find someone who sounds interested in your destination and time period, as well as you in theirs.
+You’ll need to set up a profile that shows what kind of house you have to offer – its size, number of rooms, etc. Then find someone who sounds interested in your destination and dates, as well as you in theirs.

 No money changes hands.
 You can even swap cars and some people are happy to look after others’ pets.